locomotive-agency/SEODeploy/docs/modules/creating.md

 ### Available Helper Functions

-The `seodeploy.lib.helpers` module contains the following functions which help maintain consistency in your module's functions.
+The `seodeploy.lib.helpers` module contains the following functions which are supplies to maintain consistency across all module functions.

 #### group_batcher

-  Given and iterator, returns batched results based on count.
+  Given an iterator, returns batched results based on count.

-    Given and iterator, returns batched results based on count.
+    Given an iterator, returns batched results based on count.

     Call: group_batcher(iterator, result, count, fill=0)